List icon Contents

 private static String load(String resourceFile) {

-URL url = ContentListening.class.getResource(resourceFile);
+var url = ContentListening.class.getResource(resourceFile);

-try (Scanner scanner = new Scanner(url.openStream(),
+try (var scanner = new Scanner(url.openStream(),

 Charsets.UTF_8.toString())) {